TanStack/query/README.md

 - Cancellation APIs may not be available for every query function.
 - If cancellation APIs are available, they typically vary in implementation between utilities/libraries (eg. Fetch vs Axios vs XMLHttpRequest).

 But don't worry!
 If your queries are high-bandwidth or potentially very expensive to download, React Query exposes a generic way to **cancel** query requests using a cancellation token or other related API.
 To integrate with this feature, attach a `cancel` function to the promise returned by your query that implements your request cancellation.
-When a query becomes out-of-date or inactive, this `promise.cancel` function will called (if available):
+When a query becomes out-of-date or inactive, this `promise.cancel` function will be called (if available):

 Using `axios`: